OpenAds-Auction/OpenAdsUniversalCreative/README.md

 ## Build for production

-We publish `prebid-universal-creative` as npm package on npmjs.com

 When we run `npm publish`, prepublish script of package.json is executed.
 Scripts given in prepublish Run BEFORE the package is packed and published.
 See https://docs.npmjs.com/misc/scripts

 `gulp build` is executed before publish.
 It creates two files in dist directory